 When Candida became problematic for me…

 I have firsthand experience with adrenal fatigue.
-When a candida problem finally got brought to my attention I had definitely been burning the candle at both ends.
-It hit me like a ton of bricks after I finished culinary school and moved back to California.
-Not only did I move states twice in one year, but I was also starting a new career, ending a 4 year relationship and traveling solely by bicycle.
-All of a sudden my body couldn’t handle it anymore and I crumbled.
+After I finished culinary school and moved back to California, it hit me like a ton of bricks.
+Not only did I move states two times in one year, but I also started a new career and ended a four year relationship.
+All of a sudden my body couldn’t handle it anymore, and I crumbled.

 Yerba Mate to the rescue

-If you’re also dealing with chronic fatigue, the last thing you want to hear is that you have to give up coffee.
+If you’re also dealing with chronic fatigue, the last thing you want to hear is that coffee has to go.
 Don’t worry, this drink is here to help.
 Yerba Mate is an herbal tea made from the leaves and twigs of the Ilex paraguariensis plant.
-It does contain small amounts of caffeine, but is also rich in nutrients and antioxidants.
-Yerba Mate is thought to lower blood sugar levels and is also helps improve energy and mental focus.
+It does contain small amounts of caffeine, but it’s also rich in nutrients and antioxidants.
+Yerba Mate is thought to lower blood sugar levels and help improve energy and mental focus.

-In this drink Yerba Mate powder is mixed with non-dairy milk, coconut oil or grass-fed butter and a combination of xylitol and liquid stevia to sweeten.
-Blend it all together on high speed and you get a frothy beverage that will keep you satisfied.
+In this drink, Yerba Mate powder is mixed with non-dairy milk, coconut oil and a combination of xylitol and liquid stevia to sweeten.
+Blend it all together on high speed, and you get a frothy beverage that will keep you satisfied.

 Yerba Mate Latte Recipe